 Experience, glowing testimonials, and several examples to show others?

-While we’re at it, we can build in procedures to make the journey more enjoyable.
+While we’re at it, we can build procedures to make the journey more enjoyable.

 STEP 2: Set up your process

-• Specifying a weekly Blog Day where I work only on posts.
+• Specifying a weekly MyBiz Day where I work on my business, not in it.

 Building in Step 2 non-overwhelm